-Your Company's portfolio (including irrevocable commitments) at the year end was 54% invested in private (not listed) assets, with an additional amount of some 10% in illiquid publicly listed assets which are intended to be held to maturity.
-The latter part of the year saw a reduction in the overall exposure to private assets as older positions matured; sufficiently attractive new opportunities did not present themselves.
+Your Company's portfolio (including irrevocable commitments) at the year end was 52% invested in private (non-listed) assets, with an additional approximately 9% invested in illiquid publicly listed assets which are intended to be held to maturity.
+The Investment Manager saw a healthy pipeline of private opportunities during the year and expects to grow the private asset portion of the portfolio over time, in line with the Company's strategy.
+That said, having the flexibility to invest across all areas of the fixed income market is important to achieve the most attractive risk-adjusted returns for shareholders.

-Share buybacks and discount management
+Share issues and discount management

 Your board remains committed to seeking to ensure that the Ordinary Shares trade close to NAV in normal market conditions through buybacks and issuance of Ordinary Shares.
-During the year, the Company bought back 1,613,783 shares pursuant to the zero discount policy initially announced on 30 April 2021.
-On 31 December 2023 the Ordinary Share price was 92.2p, representing a 4.2% discount to NAV as at that date.
+Pleasingly, during the year, the Company resold all of the 4,126,532 shares held in treasury, which had previously been repurchased pursuant to our 'zero discount' policy.
+In addition, the Company issued a further 2,450,000 new shares at a small premium to NAV during the year.
+The Company's Ordinary Shares traded at an average discount to NAV of 0.7% during the year ended 31 December 2024.
+On 31 December 2024 the Ordinary Share price was 96.6p, representing a 1.6% premium to NAV as at that date.